IronBatman2715/DiscordTS-Bot/README.md

 3. Clone/fork this repository.

-4. Rename `sample-development.env` to `development.env` and set the environment variables as defined in [src/global.d.ts](src/global.d.ts)
+4. Rename `sample.development.env` to `development.env` and set the environment variables as defined in [src/global.d.ts](src/global.d.ts)

    > Note that **all** the environment variables are strings.